Water, The Forgotten Ingredient in Coffee

 With the same measurable water values and identical preparation, the same coffee can taste significantly different due to the other factors;

-And when using water that is sometimes very soft and sometimes very hard, it can happen that coffee can only be identified as one and the same by experienced tasters.
+And when using water that is sometimes very soft and sometimes very hard, coffee can only be identified as the same by experienced tasters.

-Hard water, on the other hand, causes the equipment to become calcified and requires a higher consumption of detergents and detergents.
+On the other hand, hard water causes the equipment to become calcified and requires a higher consumption of detergents and detergents.

 A tip for hard water: after boiling, let the water stand for a few minutes and, depending on the degree of hardness, boil it up once or twice again.